BLCM/bl3mods/Aaron0000/Balands/README.md

 Vibra-Pulse - Lifesteal set to 1.5%.

-E-Gone - No change.
+E-Gone - No change other than a possible damage adjustment.

-Kevin's Chilly - No change.
+Kevin's Chilly - No change other than a possible damage adjustment.

 Moxxi's Vibra-Pulse - Lifesteal set to 1.5%.

-Emperor's Condiment - No change.
+Emperor's Condiment - No change other than a possible damage adjustment.

-Soleki Protocol - No change.
+Soleki Protocol - No change other than a possible damage adjustment.

 MALIWAN REGULAR GUNS
 --------------------